The Turner Twins: Atlantic pole of inaccessibility

 In 2022 the twins set out to reach the Atlantic pole of inaccessibility, supporting a plastic research survey for Plymouth University's, International Marine Litter Research Unit, and also testing hydrogen fuel cell technology in a subsequent nationwide tour of the UK.
 The team missed out on reaching the pole of inaccessibility due to unfavourable weather and engine limitations.

 Medical research

 The twins work with King's College London's Department of Twin Research to help better understand the genetic and physical make-up.
 During their various expeditions, the medical research conducted on the twins has focused on a number of key areas, including the gut microbiome, cortisol levels and daily fasting blood glucose levels.

 Vegan versus meat diets

-The Twins embarked on a trial of a vegan diet versus a typical omnivorous one, with their body composition monitored and their biomarkers tested by King’s College London’s Department of Twin Research.
-Outcomes recorded were that on the vegan diet the cholesterol level went down of Hugo but the meat diet of Ross remained high.
-Energy levels whilst training were better and maintained for longer on the vegan diet.
-Along with higher fat loss and longer satiated glucose levels using continuous glucose monitors to test this finding.
+The twins embarked on a trial of a vegan diet versus a typical omnivorous one, with their body composition monitored and their biomarkers tested by King's College London's Department of Twin Research.
+Hugo's cholesterol level went down on the vegan diet, while Ross's cholesterol level remained high.
+Hugo also reported that his energy levels whilst training were better and maintained for longer on the vegan diet, along with higher fat loss and more consistent glucose levels.
+Both Twins wore continuous glucose monitors to test this finding.